Published

 Smarter RV pricing looks like this:

 A new Class C arrives on the lot.
-Before it’s priced:
+Before it's priced, a dealer using Rapidious Titan.AI already has:

-- Real-time data shows how similar units performed over the past 90 days
+• Real-time data on how similar units performed over the past 90 days in their market

 In a world where Forest River, Keystone, and Jayco each have thousands of units aged past a year, and Coleman alone accounts for more than 4.75% of the U.S. RV market, data-driven market intelligence is what lets dealers see localized oversupply risk early, at the unit level.